Skip to content

 Meshing

 The Vengi voxel engine provides different meshing algorithms to convert voxel data into triangle meshes.
 Each mesher has different characteristics and produces different visual results.
-The meshing algorithm can be selected using the voxel_meshmode configuration variable.

 See configuration for more details